Daycare Essentials Checklist: What to Pack for Daycare

 It’s so that if there’s an emergency, everyone can quickly leave the facility without having to locate and put on shoes for the little ones!

-My daycare asked us to bring 1 pair of shoes for indoors and 1 pair of shoes for outdoors.
-They can be the same shoes if you’d like i.e. 2 pairs of identical shoes.
+My daycare asked us to bring one pair of shoes for indoors and one for outdoors.
+They can be the same shoes if you’d like, i.e., two pairs of identical shoes.

 11. Labels

-You’re going to need to label all of your kid’s belongings so teachers can tell which item is your kid’s vs. another kid’s at the daycare.
+You’ll need to label all of your kids’ belongings so teachers can tell which item your kid’s vs. another kid’s at the daycare.

-I don’t recommend using it on anything else e.g. clothes, water bottles etc..
-Why?
+However, I don’t recommend using it on anything else, such as clothes, water bottles, etc.

-Ink cannot be easily removed if you’re planning on selling the items afterwards.
-You’re definitely going to want to sell these items to recoup some of your costs.
+Ink is tough to remove, especially if you plan to sell the items later, and you’ll definitely want to sell these items to recoup some of your costs.

-Mom Tip: Sell your baby things right after you use them (provided you’re not anticipating needing it for another child).
+Mom Tip: Sell your baby things when they are done using them (provided you’re not anticipating needing them for another child).

 Baby products are constantly updated.
 The sooner you sell them, the better price point you can get.

-I also recommend that you sell them online through marketplaces like Craigslist, Kijiji, Facebook Marketplace, Letgo, eBay and Varagesale.
+I also recommend selling them online through marketplaces like Craigslist, Kijiji, Facebook Marketplace, Letgo, eBay, and Varagesale.

-If you sell them at a yard sale or through a children’s consignment store, you’ll get significantly less.
+If you sell them at a yard sale or through a children’s consignment store, you’ll likely get significantly less for them.

 If you need to get rid of them fast because you need the cash and you’re experiencing warm weather, you can sell your clothes at a yard sale.
 Here are tips on how to host a yard sale to maximize your earnings.